Building Tax and Property Tax in Thailand

 The primary objectives of this legislation were to address income inequality issues, effectively increase tax earnings, and improve the efficiency of property tax collection procedures.

-This will be useful knowledge if you are a foreigner owning property in Thailand
+This will be useful knowledge if you are a foreigner looking to buy or own property in Phuket, Thailand.

 Building Tax and Property Tax in Thailand Legislation